Daniel-KM/Omeka-S-module-BulkImport/README.md

 - [x] Import of uri with label in spreadsheet.
 - [ ] Import of uri with label in value suggest.
 - [ ] Skip import of vocabularies and resource templates for Omeka S import.
+- [ ] Allow to set a query for Omeka S import.
 - [ ] Add check, in particular with multi-sheets.
 - [ ] Manage import of Custom vocab with items.
+- [ ] Convert specific importer into standard resource processor + pattern.
 - [ ] Why are there 752 missing ids with direct sql creation in Spip?
 - [ ] Spip: Utiliser la langue de la rubrique supérieure si pas de langue.